Contracts

 • Text fields: minimum and maximum length, regex pattern.

-• Number fields: minimum and maximum value.
+• Number and Currency fields: minimum and maximum value.

 • Select fields: predefined list of allowed options.